google/applied-machine-learning-intensive/v2/xx_misc/regular_expressions/slides.md

 `Gal!` | Does Not Match

 <!--
 In this example the plus sign is the expression for "one or more".
-Then ensures that we have at least one 'o' in our match.
+Then ensure that we have at least one 'o' in our match.

 But what if we want to limit the number of 'o' characters?
 For instance, we might not want to match [this 'Gooooooo....oooal'](https://www.youtube.com/watch?v=UioCvLN-370).
 -->